TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab9.md

 For grading it is important that your strategy `stack-limit` does not take any parameters.
 You are free to use parameters in strategies that you call yourself.
 {: .notice .notice-info}

+For grading it is important that your strategy `stack-limit` operates on expressions, statements, and lists of statements.
+{: .notice .notice-info}